matteoferla/Somewhat-Smart-Home/fubexa/furbexa.md

 Audio-in with a 10 nF ceramic cap (manually determined) to gnd can stop the tinniness, but lowers volume.

-The best explanation of the PWM audio I found is https://librpip.frasersdev.net/peripheral-config/pwm0and1/ To configure PWM audio add to `/boot/config.txt`, but first copy it:
+The best explanation of the PWM audio I found is [this post](https://librpip.frasersdev.net/peripheral-config/pwm0and1/).
+To configure PWM audio add to `/boot/config.txt`, but first copy it:

     mkdir backup